han41858/ejv/README.md

 > You do not always need to use `EjvError` type.
 However, if you use TypeScript, you can use it to refer to the property of an error object.

+- `type : ErrorType`

+Represents the type of the error that occurred.

 - `keyword : string`